I often tweet thoughts. Here is a collection on various topics.

 It is more comfortable to think about the past than the future.
 It is more useful to think about the future than the past.

-Attributes of a particular time/place are not evidence that a comparable time/place was the same.
+Attributes of a particular instance are not evidence that a similar instance would be the same.
 They only show a single possibility.

 Beware inferring a cause from a correlation.
 Four kinds of causes can make an AB correlation: